opencog/learn/README-Natural.md

 Exploring Word-Word Distances
 -----------------------------
 The classic word-word distance is the cosine distance.
-As the above explains, this is not really the correct metric.
-But you can play around with it, anyway:
+As the above explains, this works rather poorly.
+But you can play around with it,
+anyway:
 ```
       (define pco (add-pair-cosine-compute psa))
       (pco 'right-cosine (Word "this") (Word "that"))